-Although the padel is designed to be safe, accidents do happen.
-Hands or fingers can actually get stuck between the windows, especially when trying to recover balls near the wall or during a collision between players.
+Although padel is designed to be safe, accidents do happen.
+Hands or fingers can actually get stuck between the glass, especially when trying to retrieve balls near the wall or when players collide.

-When we try to lean on the glass wall of the field of padel, it may happen that your hand slips and becomes stuck between two panes of glass.
+When trying to lean on the glass wall of the padel court, it can happen that your hand slips and ends up stuck between two panes of glass.
 This situation can be painful and potentially dangerous.
 Fortunately for Tolito Aguirre in New York, although the incident was surprising, it turned out to be less serious than it seemed.
-He escaped with a slight scratch and this had no consequences for the rest of his game.
+He escaped with a slight scratch and it had no consequences for the rest of his game.

 Here's how it can happen and what to do: